-Formatting a nursing resume after graduation from an RN program can be challenging.
+Formatting a nursing resume after graduation from program can be difficult.
 Often times, students will not know what information to include.
 It might surprise you what information is necessary, and what you can leave out.
-That’s why we compiled this guide for creating a professional nursing resume after graduation.
+That’s why we compiled this guide.
+It’s all about the basics of creating a professional nursing resume.

 - Your full name.